 Growing greens in the garden is no easy feat.
-This is particularly true for people who have no background in cultivating!
+This is particularly true for people who have no background in cultivating.
+Though, the process can be made easier through having a greenhouse, which provides natural heat and weather protection.

 We would understand if you’re confused and have no idea how to start a garden.
 No need to worry, because we’ve all been there.

-Whether you’re a neophyte or seasoned grower, you are free to use this beginner’s guide to gardening so you can start digging and planting in no time.
+Whether you’re a neophyte or seasoned grower, you are free to use our gardening tips for beginners guide so you can start digging and planting in no time.
 Our garden experts have compiled the best and essential tips that every green-thumb wannabe should know.

 1. Soil Quality

-Some of you may think that fertiliser is the answer to grow the best plants, but a seasoned gardener knows that it’s all about the soil quality.
+Some of you may think that fertiliser is the answer to grow the best outdoor plants, but a seasoned gardener knows that it’s all about the soil quality.
 If you’re a beginner, you should know what to add to your soil, e.g. organic amendments like compost and well-aged manure.
+You can even make your own compost heap to this effect.

 If you wish to use fertiliser, you can opt for the organic one to add phosphate, nitrogen, and potash into your garden’s soil.